 One aim of particular importance to us at FAU is to provide researchers in the early stages of their academic careers with the highest level of support and skills.
 This means, above all, giving young researchers the opportunity to take on responsibility and to conduct research independently.
 Professors at FAU serve as sources of support and role models in setting standards.

-Scientific progress and interdisciplinary research are rooted in subject-specific expertise of the highest quality.
+Scientific progress and interdisciplinary research are rooted in the subject-specific expertise of the highest quality.
 FAU specifically promotes exchange between the disciplines, thus maximising the potential for innovative scientific progress and the creation of new study constellations.

 FAU has an outward-looking, international perspective and is committed to promoting mutual understanding between nationalities and cultures.
-We support knowledge transfer and mobility, as well as personal exchange in research and teaching.
+We support knowledge transfer and mobility, as well as a personal exchange in research and teaching.
 Students, teachers and researchers from across the globe have the opportunity to contribute to and be an active part of university life.